tomaszlukaszyk/first-website/README.md

 # My first webiste
-Build using HTML, CSS and JS.
+Built using HTML, CSS and JS.